Which Size of Gallbladder Stone is Dangerous?

 Can stones come back after surgery?

-What are the dietary recommendations for managing stones?
+What diet choices work well for managing stones?

 Can stones cause complications during pregnancy?